Vyral/scott-kato-recruiting/_posts/2020-05-01-how-to-stay-top-of-mind-and-prospect-for-new-business.md

   - Lead Generation
 excerpt: >-
-  Here are my tips for staying top of mind with your database and prospecting for new business despite the stay-at-home ordinances sweeping the nation.
+  Here are my tips for staying top of mind with your database and prospecting for new business despite the stay-at-home ordinances.
 enclosure:
 pullquote: >-
   When we recently joined forces with Facebook, we became one of their largest